csc-training/hip-programming/docs/06-optimisation.md

 - Specialised libraries are highly optimised
   - Especially dense linear algebra (hipBLAS/cuBLAS) and FFTs.
-- Host-Device vs Device-Compute Unit bandwidth difference is order of 2 magnitudes
+- Host-Device vs Device-Compute Unit bandwidth difference is 2 orders of magnitude
 - Keep data in registers
   - But there are a finite amount of registers!
 - Neighbouring threads access neighbouring memory locations